People: All users

 - Scroll down and click Uninstall for team.

-- To uninstall Azure Cards on the personal level click Uninstall for me.
+- To uninstall Azure Cards for your personal account only, click Uninstall for me.

 Uninstall the app for the whole team or for you only